Knob Hill Farms: Food terminals

 In 1984 Knob Hill Farms purchased 1900 Eglinton Ave.
 East from General Electric on the closing of its factory.
 The plan was to construct a new food terminal catering to the Scarborough, Ontario community.
 This plan, however, was opposed by some members of the local community and led by the area alderman, a real estate broker, who felt the terminal would be "too disruptive to the existing fabric of development".
 In 1987 the application for development was formally turned down.
 The denial came as somewhat of a surprise, forcing Knob Hill Farms to pivot its strategy for the location, turning it into a wholesale retailer on the north side of the building and the south side of the building became Knob Hill Farms’ head office.

 On August 21, 1991, Knob Hill Farms opened a terminal in Cambridge, Ontario, the first outside the Greater Toronto Area.
 The terminal measured 340,000 square feet (31,500 square metres), making it the largest food retail store in the world.
 It was estimated that the terminal saw over 20,000 customers on opening day, with hour long lines and traffic jams surrounding the store.
 The store featured 5,250 ft of refrigeration units, a 500 ft meat counter and 1,500 parking spaces.

 The final Knob Hill terminal, the Riverdale terminal, opened in 1992.
 The terminal was located at the Carlaw and Gerrard intersection in Toronto.

 A defining feature of Knob Hill Farms stores was the use of cardboard and plastic baskets at checkout instead of plastic bags.
 Unlike their competitors, there were no scanners at the cash registers.

 Closure

 In August 2000, Stavro announced that all stores would close.
 At the time, the company had about 800 employees at 10 locations.
-Knob Hill Farms had lost market share to new competitors, including Costco and large Loblaws stores, and had racked up significant debts.
+Knob Hill Farms had lost market share to new competitors.
 The final store — the Weston site — closed in February 2001.